 RELEVANCE IN THE PRESENT DAY

 But these celebrations are not unique in August, they also usually take place on the first Friday of each month.
 Some families do the ritual before going on a trip, before a major purchase, or before starting a major project.
 These days where the planet suffers a clear and severe ecological crisis, the view of the Incas in nature proves to be one of the best-posed philosophies for these contemporary times.
-If you are planning to visit Peru, you should go to Cusco where you can witness the wise ways of the Incas related to the environment.
+If you are planning a trip to Peru, you should go to Cusco where you can witness the wise ways of the Incas related to the environment.

 Indigenous people celebrated festivals and rituals to honor Mother Earth and thank her for all that she offered.
 These rituals and celebrations were a way of thanking the earth for the infinite resources it provided.
 From the trees that were cut down for their wood to the crops that the indigenous people planted.
 Even the very plants that were used for ointments and medicines were a source of appreciation.
 The rituals of gratitude to the Pachamama can be done at any time of the year.
 You can usually take part in these rituals if you consult a tour operator like us.
 Those who are in charge of leading these ceremonies are Shamans who claim to have powers of communication and connection with the protective energy of the earth.
 Within the Peru tourist map, you will be able to visit numerous archaeological sites where these rituals are performed in the surroundings.

 “EARTH WAS CREATED FOR ALL OF US, NOT SOME OF US.”

 As you can see, the cult of Pachamama is still very much alive in our time.
 And knowing about our ancient traditions so deeply rooted in our way of living is one of the ways to get to know Peru.
-Being able to be part of a traditional celebration is a great way to get to know the ancient culture of the Incas.
+Being able to be part of a traditional celebration is an excellent way to get to know the ancestral culture of the Incas.
 If you want to know more about our tours in Peru, you can consult with our qualified advisers.
-Together with Machu Travel Peru, we hope to have satisfied your curiosity.
+Together with Machu Travel Peru, we hope we have satisfied your curiosity.
 Our team of professionals will be delighted to help you make the trip of your dreams come true.
 What are you waiting for to start getting to know Peru?